ivanovdimitur00/Smart-rockets/README.md

 ## Usage examples
 We assume that the project has been accessed on the internet or has been run on a local instance.

-The user can tweak parameters such as the target \[message], population size and mutation chance in the `sketch.js` file.
+The user can tweak parameters such as the target's position, the amount and position of obstacles, the life span, population size and mutation chance in the `sketch.js` file.
 <br/>
 <br/>